How to Choose a Child Care Provider

 • While visiting programs, look for these things:

-• Observe awake active children to see how the child care provider interacts with the children.
+• Observe awake, active children to see how the child care provider interacts with them.

 • Count the number of children and adults in the room.
 Do the child/adult ratios meet regulations requirements?